MewsSystems/org/tech/career-framework/compensation.md

 ## Examples

 Let's assume an engineer with progress P = 1.80.
-Here are sample details of that career track and grade from the [grading overview](grades.md):
+Here are details of that career track and grade from the [grading overview](grades.md):

 | Track    | Min P | Max P | Grade | Job Title                | Min Salary | Next Salary |
 |----------|-------|-------|-------|--------------------------|------------|-------------|